 For any bioanalysis, a well-characterized solution of an analyte, known as a reference standard, is used to prepare calibration standards and quality control (QC) standards in the biological matrix.
 Calibration standards are used to generate the calibration curve, and quality control samples are used to measure the performance of the method.
 Calibration and QC standards can be prepared either by diluting reference standard in organic solvent and then spiking that into the biological matrix or by spiking the reference standard into biological matrix and further diluting the standards with more matrix.

-The reference standard should be obtained from a reliable source and should be received with a certificate of analysis (CoA) that demonstrates identity and purity, as well as information such as the batch/lot number, storage conditions, and expiration date.
+The reference standard should be obtained from a reliable source and should be received with a certificate of analysis (CoA) that demonstrates identity and purity, as well as information such as the batch/lot number, storage conditions, and expiration or retest date.

 There are times when a full method validation need not be performed.
 For example, when a method is based on a previously validated method where only minor changes have been made.
 Partial validation must be run when an analysis is performed in another laboratory or using different equipment, or when the sample origin or storage conditions have changed.
 A partial validation may be as straightforward as determining the accuracy and precision of the modified method.